aryankumar10/Morse-Code-System/README.md

 Source code for the morse code system using bolt IoT module and python

 1. Create a file named conf.py and store your personal device ID and API key in it.
+      Content of conf.py : API_KEY = "api_key"
+                           DEVICE_ID = "device_id"
+      Replace the value inside the double quotes with your personal API key and device ID
 2. Save the file in the same directory as the source code.
 3. Run morse.py